GabrielJean/Vmware-Automation/README.md

 It's really important to secure that file and to not send it to a remote repository. (**Terraform/provider.tf** is in the .gitignore)

+### Ansible
+Ansible will try to gather it's inventory from vSphere itself, we need to configure that with the proper credentials too.

+* Go into the Terraform folder

+* Run : cp ../inv.vmware.yml .

+* Configure your credentials in the file you just created

+Again, it's really important to secure that file and to not send it to a remote repository. (**Terraform/provider.tf** is in the .gitignore)

 ### Docker-Compose